-After scrutiny of all the documents, Certificate of Incorporation will be issued in Form 19
+After scrutiny of all the documents, a Certificate of Incorporation will be issued in Form 19

 Step 7 - File Form 14:

-This forms is submitted along with the following attachments -
+This form is submitted along with the following attachments -

 - Certificate of Incorporation

-- Incorporation documents which were submitted along with Form Fillip.
+- Incorporation documents were submitted along with Form Fillip.